spannerci/spanner-examples/README.md

 #### Example 3: Using Build and Testing Service with Over-The-Air device updates
 For this example, a Particle Photon device is required and an active account in the Particle Platform.
 This example uses the Spanner CI Build Binary service to build a new binary for the Photon device and then uses the Spanner CI Testing Service to update the firmware of the Photon device and run the functional tests included in the `sample-test-script.py`.

-* Step 1: Follow the Steps 1-4 from Example 1.
-* Step 2: Go to the Project Settings Page of Spanner CI Platform and add one Environment Variable, with name `DEVID_1` and value the [Particle Device ID](https://community.particle.io/t/finding-your-device-id/26531) and another with name `SPN_PARTICLE_TOKEN` and value the [Particle Access Token](https://docs.particle.io/guide/how-to-build-a-product/authentication/#what-39-s-an-access-token-) of your account.
+* Step 2: Go to the Project Settings Page of Spanner CI Platform and add one Environment Variable, with name `DEVID_1` and value the [Particle Device ID](https://community.particle.io/t/finding-your-device-id/26531) and another with name `PARTICLE_TOKEN` and value the [Particle Access Token](https://docs.particle.io/guide/how-to-build-a-product/authentication/#what-39-s-an-access-token-) of your account.
 * Step 3: Open the `.spannerci.yml`, located in the root of your forked repository.
 Add the following lines in the end of the file, to enable the `testing` stage with OTA device updates with a device binary that was produced in th `build_binary` stage:

     ```